ghanesh91/ghanesh91.github.io/_pages/about.md

 mechanics.
 I was part of NIT-T's student racing team called PSI racing where I learnt a lot on engineering design and manufacturing.
 Being part of this team, we built 3 racing cars to compete in national level student racing competitions.

-To satisfy my interest in fluid mechanics, I joined as a summer research student in the Emgineering Mechanics Unit (EMU) at Jawaharlal Nehru Centre for
+To satisfy my interest in fluid mechanics, I joined as a summer research student in the Engineering Mechanics Unit (EMU) at Jawaharlal Nehru Centre for
 Advanced Scientific Research (JNCASR).
 I worked with Prof. K. R. Sreenivas and performed experiments on a rotating set-up that simulates the outer-core convection.
 The research environment at JNCASR further bolstered my interest in fluid mechanics.
 Hence, I then joined Centre for Earth Sciences (CEaS), Indian institute of Science, Bangalore for my Masters degree.
 Here, I worked with Prof. Binod Sreenivasan on theoretical magnetohydrodynamics (MHD)